Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Examples

+The examples above were chosen specifically because conditioning on ancillary statistics either wasn't needed or wasn't possible.
+The next few examples, on the other hand, consider cases where conditioning can/should be done.
+These are meant to illustrate what conditioning offers and how it can be carried out within the proposed IM framework.
+Since the focus here is specifically on conditioning, I'll assume for simplicity that the prior information is vacuous.
+This vacuous-prior case also makes it easier to compare with existing solutions in the literature.

-\begin{ex}[First-order autoregressive model] I'll start with a very simple and somewhat extreme example to highlight the differences that can arise between conditional and unconditional IM solutions; this is based on Example~7.2 in \citet{fraser2004}.
+\begin{ex}[First-order autoregression] Here is a simple and somewhat extreme example to highlight the differences that can arise between conditional and unconditional IM solutions; this is based on Example~7.2 in \citet{fraser2004}.
 Let $Y=(Y_1,Y_2)$ denote the observables from the first-order autogressive model

 where $\sigma^2 > 0$ is known but $\Theta \in (-1,1)$ is unknown; my restriction to the interval $(-1,1)$ is just to avoid challenges associated with non-stationarity.
 For simplicity, I'll assume the prior information about $\Theta$ is vacuous.
 The likelihood function is